 There is nothing like the School on the planet.
 It is pure, it is radical, and I love that everyone who can take the time and afford to do it has the opportunity to know that it exists.
 And many who can’t afford it are given financial aid; there are many scholarships and grants to teachers, therapists, psychologists, psychiatrists, and others who do hospital, public schools and universities, prison, government, rehab, literacy work, etc. These people and institutions don’t always have the funds to allocate because their budgets are stretched to the point of bare essentials just to continue operating.
 The scholarships are not loans: they are gifts, with no strings attached.
 People do not pay them back.
 And there is a separate financial assistance program available to those who qualify.
 Some people find this extremely helpful.
 They pay back $10 a month or $100 a month, and they are consistently grateful for it.
 With very few exceptions, they don’t take on the obligation to repay the money unless they think they can keep their promise.

-The money earned from the School allows me to pay for my website, the Institute for The Work, my large office staff, my airfare and hotel expenses, bring staff with me, and support them, pay for their food, lodging in hotels, etc. (staff who can afford it buy their own airfare and pay their own expenses).
+The money earned from the School allows me to pay for my website, my large office staff, my airfare and hotel expenses, bring staff with me, and support them, pay for their food, lodging in hotels, etc. (staff who can afford it buy their own airfare and pay their own expenses).
 The School venues cost hundreds of thousands of dollars, the airfare is expensive, and then I pay staff to hold registration all year, I pay for the office staff, accountants, taxes, insurance, employee health insurance, and the list runs on and on.
 And in this way the School is made possible.

 Everything I have is in the four questions and turnarounds.
 When people go to my website, instructions for The Work are available front and center.
 That way, no one has to pay for anything.
 And if they have the time, the money, and the desire to attend the School, then their money supports not only the School, but our continued efforts to move The Work in the world.